Max1t/Max1t.github.io/airships.md

 ## Some Code snippets

 Full source is in a private repository.
-Here are some code snippets from various things i worked on.
+Here are some code snippets from various things I worked on.

 <details>
 <summary>A weapon using a baseclass that affects the match3 board, destroying a row of blocks</summary>